Azure/azure-powershell/src/RedisCache/RedisCache/help/Remove-AzRedisPrivateEndpointConnection.md

 True
 ```

-This command removes a private endpoint connection named **MyPrivateEndpoint.abcd123e45** from Redis Cache named **mycache** and displays whether the operation is successful.
+This cmdlet removes a private endpoint connection named *MyPrivateEndpoint.abcd123e45* from a cache named *mycache* and displays if the operation is successful.

 ### Example 2: Remove a private endpoint connection and do not display the result
 ```
 PS C:\>Remove-AzRedisPrivateEndpointConnection -Name "mycache" -PrivateEndpointConnectionName "MyPrivateEndpoint.abcd123e45" -Force
 ```

-This command removes a private endpoint connection named **MyPrivateEndpoint.abcd123e45** from Redis Cache named **mycache**.
-Since the *PassThru* parameter is not specified, the result of the operation is not displayed.
+This cmdlet removes a private endpoint connection named *MyPrivateEndpoint.abcd123e45* from Azure Cache for Redis named *mycache*.
+Because the **PassThru** parameter is not specified, the result of the operation is not displayed.

 ## PARAMETERS